dnsimple/erldns/README.markdown

 ## Zones

-Zones are loaded in from JSON, either locally or through a zone server (more info coming on this).
+Zones are loaded from JSON.

 Example JSON files are in the priv/ directory.

+You can also write new systems to load zones by writing the zones directly to the zone cache using `erldns_zone_cache:put_zone/1`.

 ## Configuration